wawiesel/Testing123/README.rst

     BOTG_ConfigureProject( "${CMAKE_CURRENT_LIST_DIR}" )

-and your PackagesList.cmake would look something like:
+and your TriBITS PackagesList.cmake would look something like:

 .. code-block:: cmake